 Sometimes, warehousing providers provide extremely low order fulfillment fees and then charge high fees in other areas, so as to camouflage the higher costs and attract new business.
 They do this because order fulfillment fees are one of the most important fees that businesses assess when choosing a provider.
 When you compare pricing, make sure to view the entire pricing proposal in relation to other providers so you don’t get caught with this trick.

 Typically, fulfillment firms don’t include the cost of the carton or packaging into the order fulfillment fees.
-Therefore, be careful to measure the impact of additional packaging in relationship to the overall pricing.
+Therefore, be careful to measure the impact of additional packaging or contract packaging in relationship to the overall pricing.
 In our most recent survey, 71% of fulfillment providers charge separately for boxes.
 Of those that do charge for boxes, the fee per box ranges from $.50 to $1.50+.
 This is important to keep in mind so that you can estimate all your fulfillment costs accurately.

 Shipping costs are incurred both when shipping product to the warehouse as well as when orders are shipped from the warehouse to your customers.
 These are a very sizeable component of all order fulfillment fees, and they should be weighed carefully when making a decision on which 3PL company to choose.
 Usually, the best way to do this is to provide a couple of mock shipments for quoting purposes.
 Then have the competing fulfillment firms offer a shipping rate for comparison.
 Shipping costs are explained in more detail below.

 Outbound e-commerce shipping is when you ship individual orders from the warehouse to your customers.
-These charges are one of the largest fees you’ll run into – whether you do your own fulfillment in-house or use a third party fulfillment house.
+These charges are one of the largest fees you’ll run into – whether you do your own fulfillment in-house or use a third-party fulfillment house.
 The shipping procedure does cost money, yet you could save money going through the warehouse’s account rather than you own.
 One reason is because warehouses get good rates from most carriers due to aggregate shipping of all of their customers.
 But, not all warehouses offer discounts, and some prefer to have you use your own rates.
-In our latest survey, we found that 9% of companies don’t offer a shipping discount, and 39% of companies at least allow you to ship on your own.
-Of those that do offer shipping discounts (almost 93% of them), 37% use a Discount Off of Published Rates model (where they give you a certain percentage discount off of retail rates), and over 64% use Cost Plus (which is taking their cost and adding a percentage market up).
+In our latest survey, we found that 6% of companies don’t offer a shipping discount, and 26% of companies at least allow you to ship on your own.
+Of those that do offer shipping discounts (almost 94% of them), 29% use a Discount Off of Published Rates model (where they give you a certain percentage discount off of retail rates), and over 65% use Cost Plus (which is taking their cost and adding a percentage market up).

 While you can save money here, most fulfillment companies give you discounts anyway.
 It’s all based on the volume of your packages.
 Overall, you could have extra fees if you insist on shipping through your own company account (companies may charge an additional fee per order ranging from $.50 to $1.00).
-In general, for ground shipping, fulfillment companies may be able to provide you with a 10-20% discount off of published (or more if you have high volume).
+In general, for ground shipping, fulfillment companies may be able to provide you with a 15-25% discount off of published (or more if you have high volume).
 In the case of express shipments, they’ll likely be able to provide an even higher discount, such as 20-30%.
-For LTL and truckload shipments, discounts can be sizable – up to 45-50%+.
+For LTL and truckload shipments, discounts can be sizable – up to 45-60%+.

 One thing you’ll find consistently when searching for fulfillment companies is that they always ask about your volume – how many orders you ship per month, how much warehouse space you require and how much shipping services you use.
 Not only are they trying to find out how large of a customer you might be for their warehouse, but they’re also able to use this information in order to determine whether or not you are eligible for a volume discount.

 Another way to receive lower prices and/or to potential decrease any rate increases is to lock into a longer term agreement.
-While many fulfillment companies offer the option of month to month terms (46%), 57% offer yearly terms and 48% offer multi-year agreements.
+While many fulfillment companies offer the option of month to month terms (50%), 61% offer yearly terms and 26% offer multi-year agreements.
 Especially in the case of multi-year agreements, fulfillment firms usually offer an incentive for such a term, whether in the form of discounted pricing or lack of rate increases.
-A full 61% of firms increase prices yearly (on average by about 3-7%, with the average equaling 4.54%).
+A full 72% of firms increase prices yearly (on average by about 3-7%, with the average equaling 4.54%).
 Be sure to look at all of the options available to lock in the best prices.